Complaint Policy and Procedure

 - The vice president of learning and student success and department deans/director: Complaints that concern faculty, instruction, grades, advising and academic processes.

-- The dean of student development: Behavior/misconduct reports and complaints regarding student services department policies or processes and learning and writing centers, testing centers, library, disability services or student activities.
+- The dean of student development: Behavior/misconduct reports and complaints regarding student services department policies or processes and learning and writing centers, testing centers, library, accessibility services or student activities.

 - The vice president of finance and administration: Complaints related to financial or billing issues.

 - The executive director of human resources: Complaints related to civil rights, discrimination, sexual violence, harassment and formal grievances from bargaining unit members.

 - The associate vice president for operations: Complaints related to facility and auxiliary services including Cougar Clothing & Supplies, cafeteria, Child Development Center and maintenance/custodial concerns.

 - The vice president of Business and Community Solutions: Complaints from Business and Community Solutions, service locations and/or business and industry partners.

 A meeting will be arranged with the individual and, if necessary, the charged party according to the NICC policy to the related charge.